scottdillon/TIF-Stack/README.md

 Now, if you go to http://localhost:3000 you'll see your grafana instance.
 InfluxDB is at http://localhost:8086.
 You should be able to log in with the credentials you specified in the `grafana.env` and `influxdb.env` files respectively.

 ## HTTPS
-Configure your DNS server (I use a [pihole](https://pi-hole.net/) at home and at my job) to serve your ip address for `metrics.local.lan` and `influx.local.lan` domains.
+Configure your DNS server (I use a [pihole](https://pi-hole.net/)) to serve your ip address for `metrics.local.lan` and `influx.local.lan` domains.
 If you don't have a DNS server, make entries in your HOSTS file to serve localhost for `influx.local.lan` and `metrics.local.lan`.

 Now go to `https://metrics.local.lan` and you should see the warning page because your browser does not trust the internal Caddy CA. The root certificate caddy uses is extracted to `./caddy/root.crt`.
-Load this into keychain on a mac and you're good to go.
+[Load this into keychain on a mac](https://apple.stackexchange.com/questions/80623/import-certificates-into-the-system-keychain-via-the-command-line) and you're good to go.
+[For Windows.](https://support.securly.com/hc/en-us/articles/360026808753-How-to-manually-install-the-Securly-SSL-certificate-on-Windows) I am not able to test the windows method but it looks right.
+[For Linux.](https://superuser.com/a/719047)

 If you're hesitant to trust the root.crt created by caddy, know that it is only good for pages served by this instance of Caddy itself.
 It won't be any good anywhere else.